Crimean Bridge: On Ukraine

-The Russian bridge crosses the sole access point for ships travelling to and from Ukraine's eastern port cities, including Mariupol and Berdiansk through which Ukraine exported steel and agricultural products.
+The Russian bridge crossed the sole access point for ships travelling to and from Ukraine's eastern port cities, including Mariupol and Berdiansk through which Ukraine exported steel and agricultural products.
 Following completion of the bridge various restrictions were imposed on Ukrainian shipping which affect their operating costs, which Ukraine and others alleged was part of a creeping hybrid blockade of Ukrainian ports in the Azov Sea.

 These restrictions, including Russian inspections of ships, had risen sharply since the bridge opened in May 2018, some being forced to wait for three days before being allowed through.
 Additionally, due to the height limits of the main span of the bridge (33 to 35 m above sea level) the Ukrainian maritime authority said many ships are too big to pass safely under the bridge.
 The bulk carrier Copan (deadweight tonnage 17,777 tons) solved this problem by cutting off the top of her mast.
-On 26 October 2018 The Globe and Mail, citing Ukrainian sources, reported that the bridge had reduced Ukrainian shipping from its Sea of Azov ports by about 25%.
+On 26 October 2018, The Globe and Mail, citing Ukrainian sources, reported that the bridge had reduced Ukrainian shipping from its Sea of Azov ports by about 25%.

-In November 2018 the area near the bridge became the site of the Kerch Strait incident, in which the Russian navy claimed that three Ukrainian vessels entered Russian territorial waters.
+In November 2018, the area near the bridge became the site of the Kerch Strait incident, in which the Russian navy claimed that three Ukrainian vessels entered Russian territorial waters.
 Russian forces seized the vessels and arrested their crews.
 During this time, passage through the Strait was blocked by a large cargo ship, placed under the bridge to prevent passage of other craft.
 In response, Ukraine declared martial law in some regions of the country for 30 days.